ASFHyP3/actions/README.md

         ["3.9", "3.10", "3.11", "3.12"]
 ```

-to test your Python package and produce a coverage report for.
+to test your Python package and produce a coverage report.
 Importantly, `python_versions` *must* be a valid JSON string
 containing a list of python version strings.

 ### [`reusable-release.yml`](./.github/workflows/reusable-release.yml)